phpearth/docs/general/regex.md

----
-title: "Regex - Regular Expressions in PHP"
+# Regex - Regular Expressions in PHP
-updated: "February 26, 2017"
-permalink: "/articles/regular-expressions-in-php/"
-redirect_from:
-    - "/faq/regular-expressions-in-php/"
-    - "/tutorials/regular-expressions/index.html"
-    - "/tutorials/regular-expressions"
----

 Regular expressions (abbreviated regex) are sequences of characters that form search patterns.
 They are mainly used in pattern matching with strings.